Complete Subset Averaging with Many Instruments: Introduction

 There are two limitations to be noted.
-First, conditionally homoskedastic errors are assumed in the derivation of the approximate MSE, similarly in \citet{donald2001choosing}, \citet{kuersteiner2010constructing}, \citet{hansen2007least}, and \citet{okui2011instrumental}.
+First, conditionally homoskedastic errors are assumed in the derivation of the approximate MSE, similarly in \citet{donald2001choosing}, \citet{kuersteiner2010constructing}, \citet{hansen2007least}, \citet{okui2011instrumental}, and \citet*{carrasco2012regularization}.
 This is required to obtain the explicit order of the higher-order terms in the expansion of the MSE, which allows one-to-one comparison with the existing literature. \citet*{donald2009choosing} derive the approximate MSE under heteroskedasticity for the efficient generalized method of moment (GMM) and the generalized empirical likelihood (GEL) estimators at the expense of more complicated expressions.
-Also note that the 2SLS is no longer efficient under heteroskedasticity.
+Also, note that the 2SLS is no longer efficient under heteroskedasticity.

 Second, we focus on the 2SLS estimator because of its utmost popularity among applied researchers.
-On the other hand, the limited information maximum likelihood (LIML) estimator has gained a considerable attention recently mainly due to its theoretical advantage over the 2SLS having a smaller bias under the many instruments asymptotics (\citet{donald2001choosing}).
-Our simulation result shows that the CSA-2SLS estimator exhibits very small bias across different specifications of the data-generating processes.
-Thus, although our analysis can be extended to the $k$-class estimators, including the LIML and the bias-corrected 2SLS, we expect that improvements would be smaller compared to the 2SLS.
-To maintain our focus on the new averaging method, we defer these extensions to future research.
+The limited information maximum likelihood (LIML) estimator has gained considerable attention recently because of its theoretical advantage over the 2SLS having a smaller bias under the many instruments asymptotics (\citet{donald2001choosing}).

+To maintain our focus on the new averaging method, however, we defer any extension to the $k$-class estimators such as LIML and bias-corrected 2SLS to future research.